Chicago Chapter 7 Bankruptcy Lawyer

 Think of a Chapter 7 bankruptcy as a fresh start.
 In this type of filing, all of your debt is listed on the schedules of your bankruptcy petition.
 There is a schedule for secured debts, like your house and car, and a schedule for your unsecured debts, like medical bills and credit cards.
 If the case is successful, these unsecured debts are all discharged in the Chapter 7 bankruptcy, which makes this type of filing a fresh start.
 Secured property can also become an unsecured debt and thus be discharged in Chapter 7 bankruptcy if repossessed or foreclosed upon.
 All that remains is a deficiency balance or if the client decides they would like to surrender their interest in the secured property ahead of time.

 Finally, an individual can only receive a discharge in a Chapter 7 case every eight years.
 If you need bankruptcy protection and are ineligible for a Chapter 7 due to this rule, there are other options for you, such as a Chapter 13 bankruptcy.
-In this case, consult an expert in Chapter 7 attorney in Chicago to decide the best course of action your situation requires.
+In this case, consult a Chapter 7 attorney in Chicago to decide the best course of action your situation requires.

 What Happens Next?